cheminfo/eln-docs/docs/40_physical_chemistry/raman/README.md

 ## Theoretical background

 **[Raman](https://en.wikipedia.org/wiki/Raman_spectroscopy)** spectroscopy is an analytical technique mainly used to determine the vibrational modes of molecules.
 The working principle of such technique relies on a monochromatic light (e.g. visible, near infrared or near ultraviolet) which is shined on a sample and excites the molecule to a virtual energy state for a short time.
 The emitted photons can present either higher or lower energy than the incident photon and this change in the kinetic energy is known as **[inelastic scattering](https://en.wikipedia.org/wiki/Inelastic_scattering)** which is specific to a molecule's chemical bond.
-Raman spectroscopy is often used in chemistry in order to indentify molecules and assessing the chemical bonds present in the molecule.
+Raman spectroscopy is often used in chemistry to identify molecules and assess the chemical bonds present in the molecule.

 The induced dipole moment of a molecule due to an external electric field can be written as,